elgohr/cf-jetbrains-license-server/README.md

 # JetBrains License Server for Cloud Foundry

+> [!CAUTION]
+DEPRECATED
+Jetbrains decided to change the login mechanism recently.
+In this way JavaScript was added to the login-flow.
+There's still no mechanism to add the license configurationwise.
+This server doesn't support this flow.
+I'm not using the server anymore and focus on other things.
+In this way I deprecate the repository.

 [![Publish](https://github.com/elgohr/cf-jetbrains-license-server/actions/workflows/publish.yml/badge.svg)](https://github.com/elgohr/cf-jetbrains-license-server/actions/workflows/publish.yml)

 This repository contains the license server for JetBrains products, configured to be hosted on [Cloud Foundry](https://github.com/cloudfoundry/).